It’s a tale as old as time.

 Let’s face it: people aren’t that great at paying attention—not for long periods of time, anyway.

-In fact, our attention spans are only about 8 seconds. 🤔 That’s shorter than the attention span of a goldfish.
+In fact, our attention span is only about 8 seconds.
+That’s shorter than the attention span of a goldfish.

 The page was simple to use.
 Not full of jargon or length copy, just one powerful hook—”Robinhood $0 commission stock trading.
 Stop paying up to $10 per trade.”